rylee1999/RGoerlitzTechLog/MarkDownFiles/InstantApps.md

-# Learning about ArcGIS Instant Apps: Testing the Reporter App (Beta)
+# Learning about ArcGIS Instant Apps Testing the Reporter App (Beta)

 **** It took a long time to configure, had to refresh page to get it to work ****